Shiplap Room Ideas That Aren’t Overdone

 RELATED: Sherwin Williams Iron Ore: A Review

-Another great use of shiplap that we are always on board for is its use as a subtle backdrop.
+Another great use of shiplap that we are always on board for is its use as a subtle backdrop instead of all of the living room walls.
 In particular, when a room is extremely spacious with, say, floor-to-ceiling windows and cathedral ceilings, it can be difficult to fill the wall space.
 But lest you fill it up too much and end up with a cluttered aesthetic, shiplap is an amazing alternative.
-It works to add just a touch of texture and visual interest, but still falls to the background and lets elements like custom cabinetry and lake views take priority.
+It is a good option to add just a touch of texture and visual interest, but still falls to the background and lets elements like custom cabinetry and lake views take priority.

 Shiplap Tub Walls

-After all that inspiration, are you still on the fence about this ultra-classic trend?
-Or are you ready to embrace it with open arms?
-No matter your thoughts, just remember that shiplap doesn’t have to be an exact replica of Magnolia style.
+No matter your thoughts, just remember that shiplap doesn’t have to be an exact replica of Joanna Gaines Magnolia style.
 You can use it in just about any way.
-Try it vertically, as a fireplace design, in a breakfast nook, or mixed & matched with unique graphic tile in a bathroom.
+Try it vertically, as a fireplace design, a focal point on a basement wall, or mixed & matched with unique graphic tile in a bathroom.
 There are so many possibilities, we don’t think the trend could truly ever get old.